Research Output per year

 Labor in information systems

-The standard use of ARIST, keeping up with one’s specialty, is occasionally transcended by a chapter so illuminating that anyone could benefit by reading it. … In volume 39, Julian Warner’s analysis of information systems in terms of labor notes that technology is the product of the ‘dead labor’ of inventors and machine makers.
-He also makes and elaborates a distinction between semantic labor (mainly concerned with meaning) and syntactic labor (mainly procedures, often algorithmic and more easily delegated to machines).
+The standard use of ARIST [Annual Review of Information Science and Technology], keeping up with one’s specialty, is occasionally transcended by a chapter so illuminating that anyone could benefit by reading it. … In volume 39, Julian Warner’s analysis of information systems in terms of labour notes that technology is the product of the ‘dead labor’ of inventors and machine makers.
+He also makes and elaborates a distinction between semantic labor (mainly concerned with meaning) and syntactic labour (mainly procedures, often algorithmic and more easily delegated to machines).
 It is not clear where this analysis will lead, but it illuminates the whole field in a new way.
-Michael Buckland.
+M. Buckland.
 Review of Annual Review of Information Science and Technology.
 Journal of Documentation.
 62, 1, 2006, pp.154-156 (pp.155-156).

 Historical perspectives on information technologies